 Slip behind the wheel, open the sunroof and fire up your playlist – we’re taking a road trip to Sedona!
 Located about two hours north of Scottsdale, Sedona is known for its fiery red rock formations and eclectic New Age personality.
-And, just for fun, we’re going to make a stop in the historic mining town of Jerome along the way.
+Just for fun, we’re going to make a stop in the historic mining town of Jerome on our way to Sedona.

 Leg 1: Scottsdale to Jerome

 Your Route: 101 North→ I-17 North→ AZ-260→ AZ-89A